Fiori-Tracker/fioritracker.github.io/docs/usecases/posts/24-technical-documentation.md

 ## Key features
 1. Application list
 2. Filtering on the "App type" property

     - You can list all custom and extended apps and get a list of the required technical documentation.

 3. "App Area" property

-   -The person responsible for the area allows the identification of the functional analyst accountable for app requirements.
+    - The person responsible for the area allows the identification of the functional analyst accountable for app requirements.

 ## Benefits